Dmitry Strelnikov: Adaptations of Strelnikov's works

-In August 2021 in Bydgoszcz (Poland), shooting for the full-length feature film “Negatyw” (“The Negative”) began – the screening of Dmitry Strelnikov's novel “Wyspa” (“The Island”).
-Director – Robert Wichrowski.
-Starring – Anita Jancia and Michał Gadomski.
-The premiere of the film is scheduled for 2022.
+In August 2021 in Bydgoszcz, Poland, shooting for the full-length feature film "Negatyw" ('The Negative') began – the screening of Dmitry Strelnikov's novel "Wyspa" ('The Island').
+The director was Robert Wichrowski, starring Anita Jancia and Michał Gadomski.
+The premiere of the film was scheduled for 2022.

-In 2009–2010 on the basis of Strelnikov's bestseller “Ruski miesiąc” / “Russian month” ("Wedding.ru"), was produced a theatrical performance (directed by Giovanny Castellanos).
-The premiere of the play "Russian month" ("Wedding.ru") took place on March 27, 2010, at the Aleksander Sewruk Theater in Elbląg, (Poland).
+In 2009–2010 on the basis of Strelnikov's bestseller "Ruski miesiąc" / "Russian month" ("Wedding.ru"), was produced a theatrical performance (directed by Giovanny Castellanos).
+The premiere of the play "Russian month" ("Wedding.ru") took place on 27 March 2010, at the Aleksander Sewruk Theater in Elbląg, Poland.